ai25395/FMatPix/README.md

 It's free,portable,offline,fast,accurate.<br>
 So don't hesitate share this with your friends who suffer from paid、user-unfriendly、slow OCR tools.

-# How to use the binary?
+# How to get the binary and use?
 Download this from the release page: https://github.com/ai25395/FMatPix/releases <br>
-Just click the snipping button,capture the formula image,and press enter to confirm.Then it'll automatically recognize. <br>
-When the image shown changes,you can click the copy buttons to get latex or mathml to your clipboard.<br>
-Here is a presentation:<br>
+For using details you can check the release page or the help page in the software
 ## v1.0
 ![ocrshow](https://github.com/user-attachments/assets/b6c1032e-421e-4f3c-8fb9-d734cfc0b78b)
 ## v1.1